 To connect to an Atlas cluster, the IP access list of your Atlas cluster must allow all IP addresses (0.0.0.0/0).
 If Atlas doesn't find an entry for 0.0.0.0/0 in your Atlas project's IP access list, Atlas adds it on your behalf, as part of the integration workflow.

-If you use a Native Integration of Atlas with Vercel, Atlas creates a database user in the following format:
+Atlas creates a database user in the following format: Vercel-Admin-[name of resource]

 Vercel Native Integration

-You can create a Native Integration of Atlas in Vercel Marketplace to provision Atlas resources directly from the Vercel dashboard, with billing managed through your Vercel account.
+Provision Atlas resources directly from the Vercel dashboard and manage billing through your Vercel account.
 You can also directly access resources in Atlas through a provisioned linked account.

 Atlas provisions the account for you if you don't have one.
 The Atlas account is linked to the Vercel installation.
 You have separate credentials for logging into Atlas.